Keeping people safe at Oxfam — safeguarding

 One Oxfam Policies & Codes of Conduct

-- Prevention of Sexual Exploitation and Abuse policy
+- Protection from Sexual Exploitation Abuse and Harassment policy

 - Safeguarding Children Policy